 The swimming area is on the east fork of the Lewis River.
 The swim area is an unguarded, no-wake zone.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

-The park has 58 tent spaces, 18 utility sites, two yurts, one dump station, two restrooms, four ADA restrooms, and four showers (two ADA).
-Some of the campsites are in a grassy area, and nine primitive sites are in the woods.
-Maximum site length is 40-feet (limited availability).
+The park has 49 standard campsites, 18 partial-hookup sites, two yurts, one dump station, two restrooms, four ADA restrooms, and four showers (two ADA).
+Some of the campsites are in a grassy area, and 10 primitive sites are in the woods.
+Maximum site length is 40 feet (limited availability).
 Campers may enter until 10 p.m.

 The two yurts at Paradise Point are16-feet in diameter by 10-feet high and are furnished with bunk beds that sleep three and a queen-size futon for two.
 Each yurt has one overhead light, one outlet, and a heater.
 Bathrooms and showers are nearby.
 Outside is a picnic table, fire grill, and a small deck that is ADA accessible.
 An RV pad nearby is available for an additional fee.
 For more information, visit our cabins and yurts page.